gabf13/earthnet-website/index.md

 <p align="center">
  <img width="800" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209044867-1cef4b91-b475-426b-bbf4-8910b52a08fb.png">

-### The Confounder of Directors
+### Directors preferences

-Another confounder we looked at is the director's of a movie, it is no secret that starring in a Quentin Tarantino or Stanley Kubrick movie bodes well for a actor's career IMDB grades.
+Another confounder we looked at is the director's of a movie, it is no secret that starring in a Quentin Tarantino or Stanley Kubrick movie bodes well for a actor's career IMDb grades.
 Directors are therefore a driving force and a direct confounder in proving the star system.
-We can see this from the following plot showing the different IMDB grade averages for every director, sorted by this average:
+We can see this from the following plot showing the different IMDb grade averages for every director, sorted by this average:

 <p align="center">
  <img width="800" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209044885-14631c82-f739-445c-a4a5-cb4703529c58.png">